mistersingh179/bw-dashboard/README.md

 - will try to get ad spots when page doesn't have enough.
 - it doesn't know we don't have enough cause its page fault & not our service issue
 - should we parse webpage if it already has categories
+- remove html from the webpage table, no point sending it down

 ## Pending later things
 - refresh data